-In most cases, the roof assembly consists of the interior paneling, a truss system, insulation, roof decking (plywood, OSB) and a rubber roof or TPO which is glued to the roof decking.
+In most cases, the roof assembly consists of the interior paneling, a truss system, insulation, roof decking (plywood, OSB) and a roof material (TPO) is glued to the roof decking.
 Because of the manufacturing process, air pockets and/or visible spots may be seen in the roof material.
-These visible spots can be caused by debris (wood, staples, screws, etc.) that are between the roof material and decking or by imperfections occurring during the roof material manufacturer.
+These visible spots can be caused by debris (wood, staples, screws, etc.) that is between the roof material and decking or by imperfections occurring during the roof material's manufacturing.
 In most cases, these are considered cosmetic in nature and seldom require any corrective action.